-Kasich is a former congressman and Wall Street executive.
+KASLER: Kasich is a former congressman and Wall Street executive.
 And like Scott Walker, his counterpart in Wisconsin, Kasich has been leading the charge to dramatically limit the power of government workers unions.
 Under this bill, they'd be able to bargain collectively for wages, but little else.
 Even before he was sworn in, Kasich was not shy about going after public worker unions.

-Benjamin Sachs specializes in labor issues at Harvard University, and he's been following the collective bargaining bills in both states.
+KASLER: Benjamin Sachs specializes in labor issues at Harvard University, and he's been following the collective bargaining bills in both states.

 KASLER: Richard Vedder is a professor of economics at Ohio University.

 KASLER: Kasich has certainly made no secret of his irritation with teachers unions.
 They supported his opponent and campaigned against him.
 And since Ohio's collective bargaining bill was introduced, Kasich has repeatedly defended it.

-Gov. KASICH: Change is really, really hard.
+KASICH: Change is really, really hard.
 You know, it's just difficult.
 And change sometimes brings about fear, and fear brings about anger.
 It's just the way life is.